National Agreement of 1903: Reserve clause codification

-This system, co-authored by Comiskey and Johnson, created what Justice Herbert Bissell would later call "as complete a monopoly of the baseball business for profit as any monopoly can be made."
+This system, co-authored by Charles Comiskey and Johnson, created what New York Supreme Court Justice Herbert Bissell would later call "as complete a monopoly of the baseball business for profit as any monopoly can be made."

-Legal Challenges
+Legal challenges

 American League Baseball Club of Chicago v.
 Chase (1914)

 The first successful legal challenge to the National Agreement's reserve system came in 1914 when Hal Chase exercised a 10-day termination clause in his contract with Comiskey's Chicago White Sox to sign with the Buffalo Blues of the Federal League.
 Comiskey sought an injunction, but New York Supreme Court Justice Herbert Bissell ruled that the reserve clause violated common law, finding it "invades the right to labor as a property right" and "invades the right to contract as a property right."

 Following Chase's legal victory, American League president Ban Johnson declared that Chase would "never play with any other club" if he left for the Federal League.
 Johnson later acknowledged in 1918 that Chase had been "overtly blacklisted" for his challenge to the reserve clause.